FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

     `DoubleCountingEnergy` inherits from `EnergyContribution` so that we can add each of the parsed energies to `total_energy.contributions`.
 Then each of the newly defined specific energy sections inherits from `DoubleCountingEnergy`.

     We can go one step further and utilize the normalization function of the `DoubleCountingEnergy` section to set the `type` quantity of the `PhysicalProperty()` section as a characterization for each of the child sections.
-We have also overwritten the `type` quantity to be an `MEnum('double_counting')`, which will cause an error to be thrown if the parser sets `energy_class.type` to anything other than `double_counting` for any section that inherits from `DoubleCountingEnergy`.
+We have also overwritten the `type` quantity to be an `MEnum('double_counting')`, which will trigger an error to be thrown if the parser sets `energy_class.type` to anything other than `double_counting` for any section that inherits from `DoubleCountingEnergy`.

     NOTE: In practice we also need to add detailed descriptions for each section!